 Simple interest is a calculation of interest that doesn’t take into account the effect of compounding.
 In many cases, interest compounds with each designated period of a loan, but in the case of simple interest, it does not.
 The calculation of simple interest is equal to the principal amount multiplied by the interest rate, multiplied by the number of periods.

 For a borrower, simple interest is advantageous, since the total interest expense will be less without the effect of compounding.
 For a lender, compound interest is advantageous, as the total interest expense over the life of the loan will be greater.

 Simple Interest, I = P x R x T

-The period must be expressed in the same scope of time as the rate.
-If, for example, the interest is expressed in a yearly rate, such as in a 5% p.a. interest, then the period must also be expressed in years.
-Note that, sometimes, changes to interest may be expressed in basis points (BPS).
-It may be worthwhile to learn how to convert BPS into interest rates.
+The period must be expressed for the same time span as the rate.
+If, for example, the interest is expressed in a yearly rate, such as in a 5% per annum (yearly) interest rate loan, then the number of periods must also be expressed in years.
+Note that sometimes changes to interest rates may be expressed in basis points (BPS).
+It may be worth your while, as a financial professional, to learn how to convert BPS into interest rates.

 Mr. Albertson plans to place his money in a certificate of deposit that matures in three months.
 The principal is $10,000 and 5% interest is earned annually.
 He wants to calculate how much interest he will earn in those three months.